Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Graph Neural Networks (GNNs)

 \section{Graph Neural Networks (GNNs)}

 Graph neural networks are generalizations of convolutional neural networks from grid-structured data to graphs.
 The input to a GNN is a graph and a set of feature vectors associated with the graph nodes.
 GNNs work by propagating feature information between neighboring nodes, which can be seen as message-passing.
-More specifically, at each layer, the GNN computes the messages each node sends based on its feature vector and then updates each node's feature vectors given the messages its neighbors received.
+More specifically, at each layer, the GNN first computes the messages sent by the nodes based on their feature vectors.
+Then, it updates each node's feature vectors based on the messages sent by their neighbors.
 We will refer to the feature update as a graph \emph{convolution}, due to its similarities to the operations in convolutional neural networks.

-At each layer $l\in\{1,...,L\}$, the graph convolution operation has two major components: message functions $M_l(\cdot)$, which compute the messages propagated by each node, and update functions $U_l(\cdot)$, which update the node-associated features based on the messages.
+At each layer $l\in\{1,...,L\}$, the graph convolution operation has two major components: \textit{message functions} $M_l(\cdot)$, which compute the messages propagated by each node, and \textit{update functions} $U_l(\cdot)$, which update the node-associated features based on the messages.
 Let $G = (V, E)$ be a graph and $\bm{h}^{(0)}_v$ be feature vectors for every node $v\in V$.
 The messages sent $\bm{m}_{u}^{(l)}$ are computed based on the node features

 where $M_l(\cdot)$ is the message function of layer $l$.
 After computing the messages, the features of node $v$ are updated through